 Providing that you can avoid looking out of the window while doing so.

-Expect to enjoy dishes like udon with mushrooms and walnut miso; pork belly cooked in golden cider and umami broth; and ‘English breakfast’ udons of bacon, egg and shiitake mushrooms.
+Expect to enjoy dishes like udon with mushrooms and walnut miso; pork belly cooked in golden cider and umami broth; and ‘English breakfast’ udon bowls of bacon, egg and shiitake mushrooms.
 To drink: beer, sake and shochu; plus homemade Japanese barley and hot ginger teas.

 In summary: the next time you feel like enjoying perfectly-executed udon noodles (prepared in front of your very eyes) in what feels like an authentic Japanese noodle bar, you can either go to Koya… or to Japan.

-NOTE: Koya Soho is open daily for breakfast, lunch and dinner, and doesn’t take reservations – just walk on in.
+NOTE: Koya Soho is open every day, 10am-10pm, and doesn’t take reservations – just walk on in.

 Koya Soho | 50 Frith Street, Soho, W1D 4SQ